Musk says $44 bln Twitter deal on hold over fake account data | Business

 Since Musk inked his deal to acquire Twitter, technology stocks have plunged amid investor concerns over inflation and a potential economic slowdown.
 The spread between the offer price and the value of Twitter shares had widened in recent days, implying less than a 50% chance of completion, as investors speculated that the downturn would prompt Musk to walk away or seek a lower price.

+REAL OR FAKE?
 Spam or fake accounts are designed to manipulate or artificially boost activity on services like Twitter.
 Some create an impression that something or someone is more popular than they actually are.
-Musk tweeted a Reuters story from ten days ago that cited the fake account figures.
-Twitter has said that the figures were an estimate and that the actual number may be higher.

-Acquirers seeking a get out sometimes turn to "material adverse effect" clauses in their merger agreement, arguing the target company has been significantly damaged.
-But the language in the Twitter deal agreement, as in many recent mergers, does not allow Musk to walk away because of a deteriorating business environment, such as a drop in demand for advertising or because Twitter's shares have plunged.

-Musk is contractually obligated to pay Twitter a $1 billion break-up fee if he does not complete the deal.
-But the contract also contains a "specific performance" clause that a judge can cite to force Musk to complete the deal.
 In practice, acquirers who lose a specific performance case are almost never forced to complete an acquisition and typically negotiate a monetary settlement with their targets.
+DEFEAT THE BOTS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)